maxmusafir/Awais.github.io/README.md

-# Photography Website
+# Awais Portfolio

-A modern photography portfolio website built with Next.js 16, featuring interactive maps, photo management, and a comprehensive dashboard.
+I’m a photographer driven by moments that feel real and timeless.
+My work focuses on light, emotion, and composition.

-## 📸 Screenshots
+## 📸 Photos

 ![Home Page](screenshots/home.png)
 _Home Page_